A heuristic for the non-unicost set covering problem using local branching: Computational results

 \subsection{Results}

-Table~\ref{table2} shows the results obtained by our optimisation approach to neighbourhood search.
-In that table we show the optimal/best-known solution value for each problem (as taken from Lan et al~\cite{lan07}), the solution value as obtained by our approach, the total computation time (in seconds), the value for $K$ at termination and whether the NSOP for this final value of $K$ was solved to proven optimality or not.
+Table~\ref{table2} shows the results obtained by our optimisation approach.
+In that table we show the optimal/best-known solution value (OBK) for each problem, as taken from Lan et al~\cite{lan07}.
+We also show the solution value as obtained by our approach, the final value of $K$ at termination, the total computation time (in seconds), and whether the amended optimisation problem for the final value of $K$ was solved to proven optimality or not.
 We have not given in Table~\ref{table2} the number of iterations made in our procedure as this can easily deduced by dividing the final value of $K$ by the neighbourhood increment $\delta$, where we used $\delta=5$.

 So for example consider problem 4.10 in Table~\ref{table2}.
 The optimal/best-known solution for this instance is 514 and the \enquote{o} signifies that this was the solution found by our approach.
 The value of $K$, the size of the neighbourhood at the final iteration, was 45 and the total solution time was 0.4 seconds.
-The \enquote{yes} in the solution guarantee column signifies that the NSOP associated with this final value of $K$ was solved to proven optimality, indicating that we have an absolute guarantee that there is no improved solution within a Hamming distance of $K=45$ from the solution associated with the value of 514 as found by our approach.
+The \enquote{yes} in the solution guarantee column signifies that the amended optimisation problem associated with this final value of $K$ was solved to proven optimality, indicating that we have an absolute guarantee that there is no improved solution within a Hamming distance of $K=45$ from the solution associated with the value of 514 as found by our approach.

-Considering Table~\ref{table2} it is clear that for all but one of the 65 problems we find the optimal/best-known solution.
+Considering Table~\ref{table2} it is clear that for all but one of the 65 test problems we found the optimal/best-known solution.
 From Table~\ref{table1} these problems are of increasing size and for all 45 problems up to and including problem set D we have the guarantee on solution quality.
-However for the 20 larger problems we only have one instance in which this is the case (recall here that we impose a time limit for the solution of each and every NSOP encountered during the process).
+However for the 20 larger problems we only have one instance in which this is the case (recall here that we impose a time limit for the solution of each and every amended optimisation problem encountered during the process).